-- b) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in Condition B.2 of this consent. - c) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - d) The site foreman must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
-Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - e) The project arborist shall provide written certification of compliance with the above condition.
+- d) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in Condition B.6 of this consent. - e) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - f) The Site foreman must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
+Any subsequent site personnel and contractors to the Site must be made aware of all tree protection requirements by the site foreman. - g) The project arborist shall provide written certification of compliance with the above condition.

-B.5 Permissible work within Tree Protection Zones
+B.6 Permissible work within Tree Protection Zones